 ACE (Association for Canyoneering Education) Guide Assessment (ACE-L5)

-The ACGA (American Canyon Guide Association) was formed following the dissolution of the ACA in 2011.
+The ACGA (American Canyon Guide Association) was formed following the dissolution of the ACA in 2011 (though it has attempted reorganization several times since).
 The ACGA was to become America’s first professional association for the industry of canyoneering.
-Four years later, its volunteer Board of Directors and limited membership have been unable to host the guide assessments for which it was created and it has dissolved.
+Four years later, its volunteer Board of Directors and limited membership were been unable to host the guide assessments for which it was created and it dissolved.
 It is the goal of ACE to independently fill this void in certifying guides from this date forward.

 ACE will provide:

 - Safety forums and tools for the canyoneering community

 Our Mission: To set an American Standard to which professional canyon guides and instructors can be held; to present a clear path to certification for professional canyon guides; to host professional canyon guide assessments; to develop standardized technical canyoneering curricula; and to develop relationships between land managers, guide services, and training providers.

 Please find below the details on the process to become a certified guide, and the benefits that accompany certification.
 Even if guiding isn’t in your future, the Assessment is great proof of your competence in the canyon environment.
 While this program is new, it is a strong one, and one which has drawn on the successes and learned from the failures of a variety of programs, both in the sport of canyoneering, and many others.

 The fee for the ACE Guide Assessment is $295 + $100 (Registration w/ACE and three-year membership in ACE)